ag-informatics/streamflow/qgis processing/README.md

 This repository contains a separate code for each step (clipping, filling, & calculating), and one consolidated script that joins the three together.

 ### Script structure
+Let's disect the strucuture of the 'clip_dem' script

+First the class 'QCoreApplication', is imported from the Qt framework.
+This class is used to provide and contain a main event loop, in which other events from the operating system and QGIS can be processed and dispatched.
+Next, qgis classes needed are imported from the qgis core module.

         from qgis.PyQt.QtCore import QCoreApplication
         from qgis.core import (QgsProcessing,
                        QgsProcessingAlgorithm,